![]() |

 Now looking southeast along the

-interchange at NC 8 / Germanton Road shows an installed post for a
+future interchange at NC 8 / Germanton Road shows an installed post

 At the future NC 8 / Germanton Road interchange